pshrmn/hickory/docs/api/in-memory.md

 ## Options

+- `locations` - An array of location objects or strings.

+- `index` - The index of the "current" location in the locations array.

 - `query` - An object with two required properties: `parse` and `stringify`.

   - `parse` - A function that will convert a search string to a query value.
 This function should return a default value when it is called with no arguments.